ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 ---

 I had exported biking distance, running distance and step counts from my iPhone in a [previous post](https://ptvan.github.io/Python-MCMC-nuggets/).
 In that post, I tried to detected a supposed change in step count, using `pymc3` to model two different distributions.

-We can do more analyses beyond modeling a single change point (though modeling them explicitly does confer some benefits...).
+While this achieves the goal of detecting a single change point, there is a lot more we can do with this time series.
 For example, my biking is presumably a [stationary process](https://en.wikipedia.org/wiki/Stationary_process) and possibly could have _some_ periodicity, we can try to model these using time-series tools.
 Relevant R code is found in my [timeseries_analysis.R](https://github.com/ptvan/R-snippets/blob/master/timeseries_analysis.R).

 ### Time-series data sources
 Along with the well-known Kaggle [time-series datasets](https://www.kaggle.com/tags/time-series), the US Centers for Disease Control sponsors a competition to forecast flu spread at [FluSight](https://predict.cdc.gov/), providing ground truth using actual flu surveillance data.